dailystory/docs/articles/changelog/2020/august.md

 * expand length of text message body to accomodate long URLs
 * add spam checker
 * add support for deliverability scoring when creating a text message
+* add lookup for phone number to Twilio sync

 ## August 15, 2020
 * bug with how scheduler calculated stats